- Dr Anna French (Director: Department of History)

 Dr Godfried Croenen

-Reader in French, Department of Modern Languages and Cultures
+Honorary Research Fellow, Department of Modern Languages and Cultures

 I studied history at the universities of Leuven and Ghent.
 I was a postdoctoral Research Fellow at the University of Oxford, before coming to Liverpool in 1997.
 I am a specialist of the medieval history of France and the Low Countries.
 My particular interests are medieval chronicles and the history of the book in the medieval and early modern period.
 My recent research concerns Jean Froissart's Chronicles and the manuscripts and early prints through which this important historical work was transmitted, and commercial book production in Paris and Flanders in the 15th century.
 I am currently working on a British Academy funded project on the Flemish scribe Guillebert de Mets, who was active in Paris in the early 15th century.